wso2/docs-is/en/docs/learn/try-device-flow.md

     ![device-demo-logged](../assets/img/using-wso2-identity-server/device-demo-logged.jpg)

 12. Access the provided verification URI on your secondary device.
 You can either enter the user code there or scan the provided QR code.
-QR code contains the complete verification URI(verification URI + user code).
+The QR code contains the complete verification URI(verification URI + user code).

     ![device-code-enter](../assets/img/using-wso2-identity-server/device-code-enter.jpg)

 13. Click **Sign In**.
 If the user code is correct, you will be prompted to enter your credentials.
-If you have entered the wrong user code or an expired(a user code is for one-time use) one, it will ask to re-enter your user code.
+If you have entered the wrong user code or an expired(a user code is for one-time use) one, you will be prompted to re-enter your user code.
 In that case get a new user code and enter that along with your credentials.

     ![device-username-password](../assets/img/using-wso2-identity-server/device-username-password.jpg)